TheSignPainter98/vex/docs/src/how-to-guides/how-to-search-child-nodes.md

 # How to search child nodes

-The approach to take is slightly different depending on whether a single matching child is required, or all matching children are required.
+This guide details two approaches, depending on whether one or many matching child nodes are required.

 ## How to search child nodes, returning the first match